Mumbai Indians are expected to have another brilliant season after an excellent auction last year.

 Top wicket-takers (last 3 seasons)

 The death bowling led by the menacing duo of Lasith Malinga and Jasprit Bumrah showed that chasing against Mumbai is no easy task.
-At the back end against Mumbai, opposition sides will have a hard time and it remains their match-winning tactic to-date.
-Recognising that Mitchell McCleneghan is past his prime, Mumbai added firepower in the form of Trent Boult and Dhawal Kulkarni, making their fast bowling stocks the best in the league.
+However, with Malinga out of the season, MI will look to identify options to partner Bumrah in the death.
+Recognising that Mitchell McCleneghan is past his prime, Mumbai added firepower in the form of Trent Boult, Nathan Coulter-Nile and Dhawal Kulkarni, making their fast bowling stocks the best in the league.

-An evident weakness, if anything, in Mumbai Indians is the spin department.
+An evident weakness, if anything, in Mumbai Indians, is the spin department.
 Led by Krunal Pandya and backed up by Jayant Yadav and Rahul Chahar, there is a distinct lack of game-changing spinners with experience.
 Anukul Roy, the other spinner, and Chahar are relatively inexperienced while Krunal lacks wicket-taking abilities.
 Jayant isn't a certain starter in the line-up either.
-This spin issue could flare up on the drier summer wickets in Hyderabad, Chennai and Bengaluru.
+This spin issue could flare up on the drier wickets in UAE.

 Mumbai made some excellent strides in forming the perfect squad at this year's auction.
 They have the strongest squad in the league and have match-winners across disciplines, making them favourites to make it to the finals, if not just qualify to the play-offs.